-UNDERWRITING DISCOUNTS AND PROCEEDS TO SELLING Per Share.
-PRICE TO PUBLIC COMMISSIONS(1) STOCKHOLDERS(2) Total \$35,202,300 \$0 \$0 \$35,202,300 on October 27, 1997.
+- (1) Does not give effect to ordinary brokerage commissions or other costs of sale that will be borne solely by the Selling Securityholders. - (2) Represents the anticipated sale by the Selling Securityholders at \$1.5625 per share, the last reported sales price reported on Nasdaq on October 28, 1998.
 There can be no assurances, however, that the Selling Securityholders will be able to sell their shares at this price, or that a liquid market will exist for the Company's securities.
-The Company will not receive any proceeds upon the sale of shares of Common Stock by the Selling Securityholders, but will receive proceeds resulting from the exercise of the Redeemable Warrants and the Underwriter's Warrants.
+The Company will not receive any proceeds upon the sale of shares of Common Stock by the Selling Securityholders, but will receive proceeds resulting from the exercise of the Placement Warrants.
 Does not (i) include expenses to be paid by the Company on behalf of the Selling Securityholders or (ii) incorporate the expenses of preparing the Registration Statement of which this Prospectus is a part, which will be borne by the Company.